The Process for an Autism Diagnosis for Children

-For example, for a younger child who does not speak, the evaluation involves just fewer than a dozen activities designed to bring out behaviors and social characteristics associated with autism spectrum disorder.
-To parents, this evaluation might appear as though their child was simply playing much of the time, however, the psychologist is closely observing the child’s behavior and behavioral responses.
+For example, for a younger child who does not speak, the evaluation involves a number of activities designed to bring out behaviors and social characteristics associated with autism spectrum disorder.
+To parents, this part of the evaluation might sometimes appear as though their child was simply playing, however, the psychologist is facilitating specific scenarios and activities to closely observe the child’s behaviors, social skills and sensory responses.

 In the case of a child who is fully verbal and approximately 10 years old, the assessment involves more than a dozen activities, all of which are designed to bring out speech, language patterns, behavior and social characteristics found in an individual with autism spectrum disorder.
 To parents, this would appear as though the evaluator was observing and interacting with the child while he or she is engaged in different types of activities, including play and problem-solving.
 Additionally, there are verbal exercises within the course of the evaluation.

 Following the administration portion of the evaluation, the psychologist requires approximately 15 minutes to score the ADOS-2.
 Upon tabulating the score, the psychologist will then share the results of the evaluation with the parents and answer any questions that might arise.

 The psychologist then writes and submits a diagnostic report within the Hopebridge system.
 If the patient was diagnosed with ASD, the psychologist alerts Hopebridge’s patient intake team to the diagnosis.